unimarkup/specification/README.md

 ### Emojis

 Some special character sequences are reserved for direct emoji conversion.
-Those sequences must be surrounded by whitespaces.
+Those sequences must be surrounded by whitespaces, or they are kept as is.

 **Some available emojis:**